 MacINTOSH, E. Private.
 No records identified.

 MacINTOSH, Herbert.
 Squadron Quarter Master Serjeant (SQMS).
 3rd (New Zealand) Troop of ‘D’ Squadron (British African) of the 4th City of London (King’s Colonials) Imperial Yeomanry.
 Born in Nelson, New Zealand on 2/12/1870 and served with the King’s Colonials from 1902 until 1906 and died in Christchurch on 10/12/1956.
 He married Alice Maude Barker in 1897 in England and they had two sons.
 An engineer by profession, he returned to England for a holiday in 1939.
 SQMS MacIntosh wrote proudly in the King Edward’s Horse Senior and Junior Old Comrades Association Bulletin in 1946 that he still prized owning his tunic and was disappointed not to be able to wear it and ride in the Procession as part of the Christchurch Centennial Celebrations in 1950 (The King Edward’s Horse Senior and Junior Old Comrades Association Bulletin.
 18: 18, 1951).
-The Full Dress tunic he wore is shown in Figures 60-66.
+The Full Dress tunic he wore is shown in Figures 60-66 from the authors collection.

 MACKAY, Charles Stuart.
 289. Private KEH.
 Commissioned as Second Lieutenant later Lieutenant, 3rd/7th Battalion, King's Liverpool Regiment then Lieutenant, 15th Battalion, London Regiment.
-1914-15 Star (289 Pte., K. Edw.
+His 1914-15 Star (289 Pte., K. Edw.
 H.); Victory Medal 1914-19 (Lieut.) sold by Dix Noonan Webb, UK at auction in April 2006.

 MACKAY, Donald P. 334.
 Serjeant KEH.
 Entered France 4/05/1915.
 Transferred as a Serjeant, Tank Corps 111997 then Serjeant, Machine Gun Corps 147831.
 Discharged 8/03/1919.
 Entitled to 1914/15 Star trio.

 MACKAY, William David.
 369. Serjeant.
 'A' Squadron.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant, Royal Field Artillery 24/03/1917.
 Awarded Special Constabulary Long Service and Good Conduct (LSGC) Medal and 1937 Jubilee Medal.
 Died Oct 1955.
 Applied for 1914/15 Star trio from Catford, London.
-1914/15 Star trio, WW2 pair, Jubilee 1937 and LSGC sold on eBay 2013.
+1914/15 Star trio, WW2 pair, 1937 Jubilee and LSGC listed on an electronic auction site in 2013.

 MacKENZIE, Ernest.
 1232.
 Private KEH.
 Discharged 22/06/1919.
 Entitled to British War and Victory Medals.

 MACKEY, Robert.
 793. Private KEH.
 Enlisted 3/12/1914 and discharged 26/07/1915 due to sickness and did not serve overseas.
-Awarded Silver War Badge 19189 as sole entitlement.
+Awarded Silver War Badge 19189 as his sole entitlement.

 MacKINNON, Donald.
 Captain.
 Served pre-war KEH from 1911.
 'A, B and C' Squadrons.
 Commissioned as a Second Lieutenant March 1914.
 Entered France 04/1915.
 Promoted to Lieutenant 5/06/1915.
 Attached to 21st London Regiment and sustained shrapnel wound 29/03/1916 and was invalided to England.
 In 1916-17 he commanded reserve units in Ireland.
 He returned to France as a Captain in 1918 and, following the Armistice, again embarked for Ireland.
 Discharged 25/03/1919.
-Entitled to 1914/15 Star trio.
 He was born on 30/04/1892 at Prahran, Melbourne, eldest of six children of Victorian-born parents Donald MacKinnon, barrister, and his wife Hilda Eleanor Marie, née Bunny.
 Attended Geelong Grammar School, Victoria and New College, Oxford, England 1911-13 and served with the KEH University Troop from 1911.
 At All Saints Church, Grangegorman, Dublin, on 12/06/1917 he married Minella Beatrice Seymour.
 Post-war he lived in England then South America and attended the third KEH re-union there in 1945.
 Awarded a Companion of the British Empire in 1958 and served as the Australian Ambassador to Brazil in 1957.
 He died on 2/05/1975 in Terang, Victoria.
-Photograph as a Lieutenant in KEH in 1915 see Figure 19.
+Entitled to 1914/15 Star trio.
+See Figure 19 for group photograph in which he is named as a Lieutenant in KEH in 1915.

 MacLEAN, Archibald (Archie).
 470. Private.
 Entered France 21/04/1915.
 Commissioned as a Second Lieutenant, 3rd Battalion King's Own Scottish Borderers on 27/03/1917.
 KIA 18/08/1918 during the British attempt to capture Hoegenacker.
 Buried in Borre British Cemetery, France.
 Born in Portee, Skye in 1894 and worked for Lloyd's Register in London.
-His mother applied for 1914/15 Star from Broomhill, Glasgow.
+His mother applied for 1914/15 Star trio from Broomhill, Glasgow.

 MACPHERSON, John.
 Corporal KEH.
 Student of University of London on absentee voters list.